AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/general_purpose_code_generators.rst

 Similarly, a record component that is of some by-reference type, such as any tagged type, introduces the same issues as an aliased component.
-That's because the underlying implementation of by-reference parameter passing is much like a 'Access attribute reference.
+That's because the underlying implementation of by-reference parameter passing is much like a :ada:`'Access` attribute reference.

 As important as the effect of this aspect is, you probably won't see it specified.
 There are other aspects that are more typically required.